seng438-winter-2022/seng438-a5-group26/Assignment5-Report.md

 Thus, based on a relatively high failure target intensity rate, the system under test does not appear to meet the threshold based on the failure intensity plot.
 However, for lower values for the target failure intensity rate, the system does appear to reasonably hit the target based on C-SFRAT's predictions.
 Therefore, a range around 0.5 or lower for the target failure intensity rate is sufficient, while anything near 1.0 or above is too large.

+## Advantages and Disadvantages of Reliability Growth Analysis

 # 3. Assessment Using Reliability Demonstration Chart
 The assement done with the RDC produced varying results depending on our metrics.
 As shown in the 3 figures below, depending on the reliability metrics, the program may or may not be considered reliable.